Last updated on June 18th, 2026 at 04:48 pm

 I know I’m always looking for cost-effective ways to keep Henry entertained.
 He always seems to like what I come up with for him.
 Here are seven great summer activity ideas to do even in hot weather.

-You can get a great cooling vest for your pup like the one I have for my Henry, here.
+You can get a great cooling vest for your pup, like the one I have for my Henry, here.

-1. Sports
+1. Play Budget-Friendly Dog Sports

 Exercising with your dog is always a fun outdoor activity as long as you avoid the hot temperatures of the day.
 Henry likes helping me stretch and do yoga.
 He also enjoys going for a bike ride.
 But you may also want to consider other summer fun and exercise activities such as: